Quantized plastic deformation: Mesoscopic tensorial model (MTM)

-In the proposed algorithm, at each increment of the loading, the energy-minimization problem for $\textbf{U}_{i}$ and $\textbf{m}_i$ is solved in two steps.
-At the first{,} \emph{predictor,} step, the {response} is assumed to be {elastic and use is made of the} tangent moduli calculated based on the solution at the previous loading increment. {T}he set of plastic strains $\textbf{m}_i$ at this step is kept equal to the stabilized value from the previous loading increment.
-In the second step an improvement to the predicted displacement-increment is sought in a fixed-boundary setting.
-Such refinement of the elastic solution is performed iteratively, and at every iteration a new improved update is obtained.
-During this refinement, plastic \emph{correction} is performed {when needed}, until the `yield condition' \eqref{eq37c3} is satisfied.
-Thus, if in a given element, the value of $\textbf{C}_e$, calculated with the current $\textbf{m}$, {falls} outside the FED, the $\textbf{m}$ matrix is updated.
+More precisely, if in a given element the value of $\textbf{C}_e$, calculated based on the current value of $\textbf{m}$, {falls} outside the FED, the $\textbf{m}$ matrix is updated.
 Then, {(first-order)} elastic energy minimization is performed by updating the global nodal displacements vector.
-Since the minimization here is of {the} first order, a correction to the displacement field is constructed {to be} proportional to the vector of residual forces on the nodes (force mismatches at the nodes between adjacent elements).
-The corresponding {pre-factor} (step-size) is found iteratively to {produce} the maximum energy decrease.
-Note that the energy minimization is implemented in a single loop over all the unstable elements.
-Due to this peculiar feature of the algorithm, there is no ambiguity regarding the order of the update of the different elements.
-The coupling between the elements is only activated during the elastic predictor step.
+Since the minimization is of {the} first order, a correction to the displacement field is chosen {to be} proportional to the vector of residual forces on the nodes (force mismatches at the nodes between adjacent elements).
+The corresponding {pre-factor} (step-size) is found by sub-iterations to {ensure} the maximum energy decrease.

-{For} the details of {the} numerical algorithm, which is not without {internal} complexity, {as it is based on a} hybrid Gauss-Newton--Cauchy energy{-}minimization {approach}, see Appendix A.
+One noteworthy feature of the proposed approach is that the energy minimization procedure is implemented in a single loop over all the unstable elements and therefore there is no ambiguity regarding the order of the updates.
+Another one is that the coupling between the elements is only activated during the elastic predictor step -- we discuss this in \ref{AppendixA}, where {the} numerical implementation of the algorithm, involving a hybrid Gauss-Newton--Cauchy energy{-}minimization scheme, is presented in full detail.

+Here we only mention that the additional numerical acceleration vis-a-vis the `purely elastic' approach, achieved in the proposed algorithm, is {due} to the use {of an} elastic energy density functional that is `well-behaved' inside the FED.
+This allows the minimization algorithm to converge with only a small number of iterations{,} as the elastic problem is effectively solved `on the fly'.
+Moreover, the piece-wise smooth structure of the configurational energy landscape allows one to {avoid navigation through a} complex configuration of saddle points.
+Instead, we use an efficient nonsmooth discrete mapping algorithm.